 How should I prioritize which problems to solve?

-- Start with the Curated List of Top 75 Questions (also available as a LeetCode list, but it’s missing the problem “Cherry Picking #741“).
+- Start with the Blind 75, which is a curated List of Top 75 Questions (also available as a LeetCode list, but it’s missing the problem “Cherry Picking #741“).
 This list was created by somebody who finished 500 LeetCode problems and kept track of the most useful ones.

-- Continue with LeetCode’s Top Interview Questions.
+- Afterward, it’s a good idea to review LeetCode’s Top Interview Questions.
 This list has been created by LeetCode and consists of very popular questions.
 It also has a partial overlap with the previous list.
 Make sure that you finish with all the Medium problems on that list.

 - Take a look at the curated list of 170+ Leetcode questions grouped by their common patterns by Sean Prasad (answers shown here)